ci-companeros/lazydog/documentation/design/erd/erd.md

 ### Resourceitem_Tag model (Join Table)

 This join table connects resources to tags, supporting many-to-many relationships between them.
 Each entry in this table links one resource with one tag, enabling flexible categorization and search functionality.
+Django automatically generates this join table when using ManyToManyField in the ResourceItem model.
+It manages resource-tag relationships, allowing flexible categorization and search functionality without requiring manual table creation.

 | Attribute    | Type                  | Description                                 |
 |--------------|-----------------------|---------------------------------------------|